Blackman High School Graduation Frequently Asked Questions

 Graduation is intended to be a dignified ceremony.
 In recent years, the trend has been to yell, scream, chant, blow air horns, etc. when a senior’s name is called.
 While this does remove from the dignity of the ceremony, it also causes the names of some seniors to not be heard.
 We ask that any celebration you do when your senior’s name is called be quick so the family of the ones following your senior may likewise hear their name called.

-Any senior that causes a commotion or disruption during the processional, ceremony, or recessional will be escorted from Murphy Center and his/her diploma will be held until the senior and his/her family meet with Dr. Justus to discuss the situation.
+Any senior that causes a commotion or disruption during the processional, ceremony, or recessional will be escorted from Murphy Center and his/her diploma will be held until the senior and his/her parents meet with Dr. Justus to discuss the situation.
 Release of the senior’s diploma will be at the discretion of Dr. Justus.

 Graduation Dress Code